Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native/README.md

 **This is draft documentation subject to change.**

 This project depends on two open-source packages: [OpenSSL](https://www.openssl.org/) and [libcurl](https://curl.haxx.se/libcurl/c/libcurl.html).
+(See below for details.)

 ## Windows build
 The included project for Visual Studio 2017 depends libcurl and OpenSSL being available.
 The simplest mechanism to achieve this is to use [vcpkg](https://github.com/Microsoft/vcpkg), following the Quick Start instructions, including user-wide integration.